Senior Mastering EngineerAU$160+GST per song

 Steve was chosen specifically to master some key tracks on Empire of The Sun and Flume’s highly successful album.

-Steve also received this email from BONJAH: “I just wanted to say a huge thank you to you & Steve for the quick turn around on our single.
-Our producer loves the master as do the band”.
+Steve also received this message from BONJAH: “I just wanted to say a huge thank you to you & Steve for the quick turn around on our single.
+Our producer loves the master as do the band.”

-He loves working on all different genres having recently mastered the forthcoming Kasey Chambers album ‘Bittersweet’ which harks back to her more alt-country roots.
-The Australian just gave the album 4 ½ stars!
+He loves working on a variety of genres having mastered Kasey Chambers’ ARIA award-winning album Bittersweet, which harks back to her more alt-country roots.
+The Australian gave the album 4 ½ stars!

 Before joining Studios 301 in 1991, Steve worked for the recording department of CBS Records (later becoming Sony Music).
 Much of his time there was spent cutting vinyl for the Australian releases of artists such as Michael Jackson, The Rolling Stones, Pink Floyd, Bruce Springsteen, Frank Zappa, Fleetwood Mac, The Cure, The Sex Pistols, The Clash, Joy Division and Faith No More.